Mexico's new airport still lacking basics despite big opening splash

 The reality contrasts starkly with the pitch sold by Lopez Obrador, who called it "one of the best airports in the world" ahead of the inauguration.

-The leftist rattled investors when he canceled his predecessor's $13-billion partially built airport before even taking office just over three years ago, arguing the project was riddled with graft, too costly and poorly located.
+The leftist rattled investors when he canceled his predecessor's $13 billion partially built airport before even taking office just over three years ago, arguing that the project was riddled with graft, too costly and poorly located.

 Instead, he ordered the Army to build a commercial airport on the grounds of the Santa Lucia military air base.

-Lopez Obrador inaugurated the airport March 21, the birthday of 17th century Mexican hero Benito Juarez and ahead of a recall vote on the president's rule, which he handily won despite low voter turnout.
+Lopez Obrador inaugurated the airport on March 21, the birthday of 19th century Mexican hero Benito Juarez and ahead of a recall vote on the president's rule, which he handily won despite low voter turnout.

 As well as the uncompleted construction work, the airport also suffers from congested roadways linking it to the city and will not have a train connection until next year.
 For the moment, the airport does not allow pick-ups through ride-hailing services.